 Sample Rate and matches what the configuration within the Mix Control software.

 Clock Source and

 Step 6 - Configure Pro Tools

 Double-check your "Clock Source" and make sure its set to ADAT.

 Playback Engine and make sure "Playback Engine" is set to Avid 003.

 Step 7 - Configure Channels

-So far, you've configured the Saffire Pro 40 to work in standalone mode in a way that allows for "analog in" and "ADAT out".
-You then configured Pro Tools to to recieve 8 channels from the Saffire Pro 40 using the ADAT Pipeline Cable.
+So far, you've configured the Saffire Pro 40 to work in standalone mode to allow for "analog in" and "ADAT out."
+You then set Pro Tools to receive 8 channels from the Saffire Pro 40 using the ADAT Pipeline Cable.

-The final step is to set your channel inputs to ADAT in order to receive the analog signal from the Saffire Pro 40.
+The final step is to set your channel inputs to ADAT to receive the analog signal from the Saffire Pro 40.